Ethanqg0/TCS-typer/contribute.md

 ## Branches
 Currently, we have a simple system for branches comprised of frontend, backend, and main.
 Please utilize branches.

-## Commit Message Nomenclature
-New Feature: ✨
-UI: 💄
-Debugging: 🐛
-Documentation: 📝
-Performance Improvement: ⚡️

-Rest can be found on: https://gitmoji.dev/

 ## CI/CD Pipelines
 Currently, the project does not have any CI/CD pipelines.
 However, we plan on implementing these pipelines via GitHub actions in the near future, please refer to it to meet the committing requirements (linting, errors, tests).